 International Comparison of Academic Publication Output and its Influence

 The authors analyzed the publication output of countries in each WoS category.
-They compared the output size with the Article Influence Score (AIS) in 2012 - 2016.
+They compared the output size with the Article Influence Score (AIS) in the 2012-2016 period.

 For each category, the output and influence of the country is benchmarked relative to the chosen set of other countries.

-Analysis reveals ongoing lagging behind in both size and the influence of research in most Central and Eastern European countries relative to Western Europe.
+The analysis reveals that both the size and influence of research in most Central and Eastern European countries continue to lag behind Western Europe.

-This gap is especially strong in the Social Sciences, Medical and Health Sciences and Arts and Humanities
+This gap is especially strong in the Social Sciences, Medical and Health Sciences, and Arts and Humanities

-Results are available in the interactive application.
+The results are available in the interactive application.

-Academic Publication Output and its Influence in Czech Republic (2012-2016)
+Academic Publication Output and its Influence in the Czech Republic (2012-2016)

 Note: Each dot represent one WoS category; Only articles from the first quartile are taken into account.

-All available countries are used as benchmark
+All available countries are used as a benchmark.

 Š. Jurajda, S. Kozubek, Münich and Škoda (2017) Scientific publication performance in post communist countries: still lagging far behind.
 Scientometrics, 112(1). p.
 315-328